OGMatrix/promptify.ts/README.md

 ## Installation

-To install the Input Library, use npm:
+To install `ogmatrix-input`, use npm:

 ```bash
 npm install ogmatrix-input